- Solicitors For Business

 Four months after the birth of her baby, Kay was seen by a consultant and it was noted that the anus and the vaginal introitus were very close together, with little or no perineal body.
 She had not resumed sexual intercourse and complained of faecal urgency and loss of sensation.

 Kay was referred to a colo-rectal surgeon, whose opinion was that it "really must have been a third/fourth degree tear".
 The endo-anal scan showed an external anal sphincter defect.
 Kay underwent an anal sphincter repair six months after the initial injury.
-It was noted at operation that there was a complete separation of the anal sphincter.
+It was noted at the operation that there was a complete separation of the anal sphincter.
 The wound broke down and Kay spent two weeks in hospital having the wound packed twice daily.

 After discharge, the wound continued to require daily packing for a further six months.
 Six months later, further corrective surgery was carried out.
 Kay still suffers from a degree of urgency of defaecation, and has a degree of permanent perineal deformity, but she has no pain or discomfort.